johnknott/proxmox-hetzner-autoconfigure/README.md

 This is a command line `dialog` based tool to help configure a freshly installed Proxmox host node on a Hetzner dedicated server.

+If you haven't yet installed Proxmox on your Hetzner server, start here: [Installing Proxmox on Hetzner](INSTALLING-PROXMOX.md), then use this tool to help configure the rest.

 The application will ask you a series of questions to ascertain how you'd like your server to be setup, and output a neat, well documented `boostrap.sh` script you can execute on your Proxmox host to configure things like Networking, Storage, and TLS.

 Things this project will help configure and whether they are implemented yet: